lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Next Header field

-If the Next Header field does not vary and is known by both sides, the Field Descriptor in the rule SHOULD contain a TV with this Next Header value, the MO SHOULD be "equal" and the CDA SHOULD be "not-sent".
+If the Next Header field does not vary and is known by both sides, the Field Descriptor in the Rule SHOULD contain a TV with this Next Header value, the MO SHOULD be "equal" and the CDA SHOULD be "not-sent".

 Otherwise, TV is not set in the Field Descriptor, MO is set to "ignore" and CDA is set to "value-sent".
 Alternatively, a matching-list MAY also be used.